CFSAN-Biostatistics/vcftoolz/docs/usage.rst

 Tabulated results
 ~~~~~~~~~~~~~~~~~
-A detailed spreadsheet can be generated with the ``--tableFile`` command line option.
+A detailed spreadsheet can be generated with the ``--tabulate`` command line option.
 The spreadsheet contains one row per position and one column per sample.
 The rows are
 ordered in such a way that variants found in multiple files are grouped together.
 In
 other words, each section of the Venn diagram will have corresponding rows grouped